devnet-io/path/README.md

 ```

 ## Use cases

+### Strongly typed reflection

+### Validation

 ### Strongly typed database queries using criteria

-This syntax allows implementations to both enfoce the paths used in joins are correct and ensure that the input passed to the criteria is of the right type.
+This syntax allows implementations to both enforce the paths used in joins are correct and ensure that the input passed to the criteria is of the right type.

 In this example Employee must have a method named getDepartment, department must have a method named getName, and
 departmentName of the same type as Department$getName's return type.